Lower tensor to scalar ratio in a SUGRA motivated inflationary potential: Inflationary Observables

 The amplitude of scalar perturbation is defined as:

+Using Eq. (\ref{efold}) we can write various inflationary observables - scalar spectral index ($n_s$), tensor to scalar ratio ($r$), running of the scalar spectral index ($\frac{d n_s}{d \ln k}$) and amplitude of scalar perturbation in terms of no. of e-folds~($N_e$) as given below:

-The analysis is done keeping the amplitude consistent with the observational value measured at the pivot scale ($k$) of $0.05 \;\mbox{Mpc}^{-1}$($A_s(k_0)= 2.0989\times10^{-9}$).
-For the potential mentioned in (\ref{eqn15}) it is not possible to solve Eq.~(\ref{efold}) analytically.
-So here, we use the numerical approach, by varying the e-fold ($N_e$) over a wide range and doing the necessary quadratic polynomial fitting.
-One can establish the relation of $n_s, r, \alpha$ in terms of $N_e$ as follows:
+The analysis is done so that the amplitude remains consistent with the observational value measured at the pivot scale ($k$) of $0.05 \;\mbox{Mpc}^{-1}$($A_s(k_0)= 2.0989\times10^{-9}$).
+We have checked through our numerical analysis that one can obtain very good fit to various observed data as discussed for the following choices of the two dimensionless parameters $a_1=7.0$ and $a_2=7.00000519$.

-The variation of $n_s$, $r$, $\alpha$ with $N_e$ is shown in the Fig.~\ref{plot1} along with the constraints on the observables from the latest observations as mentioned in the Figure captions.
-The different values of $n_s$, $r$, $\alpha$ along with $A_s$ are given in Table~\ref{tab}.
+The variations of $n_s$, $r$, $\alpha$ with $N_e$ are shown in Fig.~\ref{plot1} along with the constraints on the observables from the latest observations as mentioned in the Figure caption.
+The different values of $n_s$, $r$, $\alpha$ along with $A_s$ are given in Table~\ref{tab}. corresponding to different values of $N_{e}.$